jhonatanaraujo1/java-springboot-boilerplate/README.md

 Unfortunately, the test for this section did not pass ❌, but it is crucial for all projects.
 I'll do it later.

+### Monitoring

+🚨 **Monitoring is Essential!**

+While the monitoring setup is currently not in place (❌), I recognize its importance in ensuring the health and performance of the application.
+Rest assured, I'll be working on implementing a robust monitoring solution to keep track of key metrics, identify issues promptly, and ensure a smooth user experience.

+---

+### CI/CD

+🔄 **Continuous Integration/Continuous Deployment (CI/CD) Coming Soon** 🚨

+I acknowledge the absence of CI/CD setup (❌) at the moment, but I want you to know that it's high on my priority list.
+Implementing CI/CD pipelines is crucial for automating the testing and deployment processes, ensuring code quality, and delivering updates seamlessly.
+Stay tuned for upcoming improvements in this area!

 ### Contributing

 If you find this project helpful or valuable, consider giving it a star! ⭐ Also, follow me on LinkedIn for updates and